Your Success is our Mission!

 A student with a disability may choose not to access the services of the Briner Academic Center, but any student requesting accommodations is responsible for providing the Briner Academic Center with documentation of their disability.
 In addition, the student will need to make a specific request for accommodations at that time.

 The student requesting accommodations must meet with the Director of the Briner Academic Center during the first two weeks of class each semester or term to discuss his/her needs.
 A Confidential Information Sheet (CIS) will be prepared for the student.
 This document (CIS):

 - …verifies that there is a documented disability

 - …describes the disability’s effect on the student’s academic performance

-- …identifies the accommodations in the learning environment that will “level the playing field” in which the student is legally entitled.
+- …identifies the accommodations in the learning environment that will “level the playing field” to which the student is legally entitled.

-The student will need to sign a document giving the Student Success Director permission to share required accommodations with their instructors and advisor.
-The student may choose not to use the disability services as stated on the CIS, but should consider that decision carefully.
+The student will need to sign a document giving the Director of the Briner Academic Center permission to share required accommodations with their instructors and advisor.
+The student may choose not to use the disability services as stated on the CIS but should consider that decision carefully.
 Instructors are required to provide reasonable accommodations in accordance with the CIS, however, they are not required to provide accommodations that would affect the integrity of their courses.
 It is the student’s responsibility to meet with their instructors within the first week of class to discuss details of the recommended accommodations.

 Incoming students will need documentation of their disability.
-Since services cannot be authorized until documentation has been received and reviewed, students should have it forwarded as soon as possible after acceptance to Central Christian College to avoid delay in the provision of services.
+Since services cannot be authorized until documentation has been received and reviewed, students should have it forwarded as soon as possible after acceptance to CCCK to avoid delays in the provision of services.